Men, boys and masculinities

-Some norms of masculinity can also undermine the well-being of boys and men where, for example, they encourage risk-taking that endangers health or push older boys into the labour force at the expense of their education.
+Some norms of masculinity can also undermine the well-being of boys and men where, for example, they encourage risk-taking that endangers health or pushes older boys into the labour market at the expense of their education.
 Boys and men who reject prevailing norms of masculinity can also be subjected to gossip, ridicule and violence.

-Initiatives to promote gender equality are increasingly recognising the need to transform harmful norms of masculinity, and there is a growing body of evidence on how this can be done.
-ALIGN’s resources on masculinities bring together insights on how these norms fuel gender inequality and showcase effective strategies for change.
+Initiatives to promote gender equality are therefore increasingly recognising the need to transform harmful norms of masculinity, and to work with men and boys to change them.
+There is a growing body of evidence on how this can be done yet some areas remain under-researched such as the use of social media or gender-sensitive curriculum in formal education.
+ALIGN’s resources and original research on masculinities contribute insights on how these norms fuel gender inequality and showcase effective strategies for change, not least by supporting male allies in civil society organisations and highest political offices.

 ALIGN guide